k-xvin/portfolio-11ty/src/content/tech/quiznomer.md

 * Despite the Wordpress jank, Quiznomer was surprisingly robust and had a lot of features.
     * If we were to build it again with the choice of any framework/software/etc, it would still take a non-trivial amount of time just due to the amount of features we had.
 * I repurchased the [quiznomer.com](https://quiznomer.com/) domain, and am currently converting it to an archive for the quizzes we were able to partially recover from cache plugin data.
-* I wrote this post on 01/03/2023, but dated it earlier to better fit the chronological order of projects.

 {% image "./src/img/posts/quiznomer/sad_walnut.jpg", "sad walnut" %}